 If the employer does not submit the reconciliation in time, SARS may impose a penalty for each month that it is outstanding.
-This penalty may not exceed 10% of the total amount of employees' tax.
+This penalty may not exceed 10% of the total amount of employees' tax deducted or which should have been deducted in that period.

-If the total amount of employees' tax that should have been withheld is unknown, SARS may estimate it based on information readily available, and impose this penalty on the estimate.
+If the total amount of employees' tax that should have been withheld is unknown, SARS may estimate it based on information readily available and impose this penalty on the estimate.
 When the actual employees' tax is determined and it appears that the estimate was incorrect, the penalty must be adjusted with effect from the date it was levied.